Munis: Where You Might Find Higher Income, the Tax-Free Way

 Duration is the change in the value of a fixed-income security that will result from a 1% change in market interest rates.
 Generally, the larger a portfolio’s duration, the greater the interest-rate risk or reward for underlying bond prices.

 Yield is the annual interest received from a bond and is typically expressed as a percentage of the bond's market price.
+Yield to worst is the lowest yield that can be paid on a bond, assuming the issuer does not default.
+The calculation takes into consideration worst-case scenarios in which the bond would be paid prior to maturity.
+It is assumed the bond will be prepaid if current interest rates are lower than the current coupon rate.
 Tax-equivalent yield is the pretax yield that a taxable bond needs to possess for its yield to be equal to that of a tax-free municipal bond.
 This calculation can be used to fairly compare the yield of a tax-free bond to that of a taxable bond in order to see which bond has a higher applicable yield.

 The Bloomberg Barclays High Yield Municipal Bond Index is an unmanaged index consisting of noninvestment-grade, unrated or below Ba1 bonds.
 The Bloomberg Barclays 1-8 Year Municipal Bond index is the 1-8 year component of the High Yield Municipal Bond index.